sbernheim4/angular-stack/README.md

 #What is this Repo

-This repo is an easy and quick way to get an angular site running.
+This repo is an easy and quick way to get an angular website running.
 It uses AngularJS and its UI-Router for the front end and NodeJS/ExpressJS for the backend.
-Gulp is used to compile SCSS, to transpile ES6 JS and minify it along with HTML and allow for livereloading.
+Gulp is used to compile SCSS, transpile ES6 JS and minify it along with HTML and allow for livereloading.
-It is essientially a very simple version of the MEAN stack without MongoDB.
+It is essientially, a very simple version of the MEAN stack without MongoDB.

+# File Structure

+Below is the file structure for this stack.
+Each state goes in its own folder, and each folder contains the html, controller.js and state.js files.
+All the scss files go in the scss folder
+`
+|--app/
+|------browser/
+|----------js/
+|--------------angular_state --> (Each angular state goes in its own folder)
+|------------------stateName.state.js
+|------------------stateName.template.html
+|------------------stateName.controller.js
+|----------scss/ --> (All the scss files go here. index.scss imports all the other listed files)
+|--------------stateName.scss
+|--------------index.scss
+|------server/
+|----------public/ --> (Contains the gulp generated css and js files)
+|--------------index.css
+|--------------main.js
+|----------index.html
+|----------index.js --> (Runs the Express server)
+|------gulpfile.js
+|------package.json
+`